Arsenal on this day in history. The March Files.

 Note: The anniversary file pages have over time been split and split again as they have grown.
 Please use the index at the foot of the page to find the month you want.
 Acknowledgements and sources also appear at the end.

-1 March 1913: The Football League rejected appeals by Tottenham to prohibit Arsenal from moving to Gillespie Road reiterating, as they had pointed out in the 1910 AGM that League rules gave them no control over the location of each club.
+1 March 1913: The Football League rejected appeals by Tottenham to prohibit Arsenal from moving to Gillespie Road reiterating, as they had pointed out in their 1910 AGM, that League rules gave them no control over the location of each club.
+Tottenham’s failure was that they had failed to bring forward a motion earlier, to give the league such power.

 1 March 1930: West Ham 0 Arsenal 3.
 FA Cup round 6 on the way to the cup final and Arsenal’s first ever major trophy.
 Lambert scored two, and Baker the other, 40,797 present.